 - Face-to-face meeting systems with life-size user images with a relatively accurate position.

-- Deep immersion (or even full immersion VR) into virtual spaces using spatial sound, photo-realistic video, and pictures, haptic feedback (sense of touch), smell, taste and motion platforms.
+- Deep immersion (or even full immersion) into virtual spaces using spatial sound, photo-realistic video, and pictures, haptic feedback (sense of touch), smell, taste and motion platforms.

 - Remote presentation and remote communication with tactile interaction.

 - Advanced ways to communicate in VR social networks and to create shared immersive content across them, that anyone can use or buy.

 - Remote collaboration to help manage various sociocultural space.

 - Enhanced and more interactive storytelling across journalism, news making and video production industries.